Ruddle/fomoscript/README.md

 # Fun facts

-Everything is an expression.
+Everything is an expression in fomoscript.
 For instance if/else acts as a ternary operator.

 `let x= if 1 99 else 45`